gittromney/Playnite-NowPlaying/README.md

 - Platform is 'PC (Windows)'.
 - Have no Roms.

+***Note, the Play action's 'Path' must point to an executable/shortcut/symlink that is somewhere under the 'Work' directory.***

 ### How it works

 When you enable a game for caching, it gets subsumed under the NowPlaying Game Cacher library.
 (If game caching is later disabled, the game is released back to the Playnite library.)